jimmybgammyknee/ACAD-BioinfoResume-July2022/index.md

 # What CV(s) do I have?

 2. Short, 2-pager: The highlights which I can send to someone quickly without them getting bored
+    - Employment history
+    - Papers
+    - Grant funding

+3. [A "Biosketch"](https://grants.nih.gov/grants/forms/biosketch.htm): Required for large, collaborative research projects (NIH, MRFF, MTPConnect etc)
+    - 2-3 pages
+    - "What are your skills in the context of this grant?"

 ---

 # Tips

+### _(Admittedly biased towards research roles)_

 ---